kushshukla24/P5_VehicleDetectionAndTracking/writeup_report.md

 **Vehicle Detection Project**

-A Self-driving car needs to detect other vehicles on the road to safely drive.
+Self-driving car needs to detect other vehicles on the road to safely drive.
 The goal of this project is to detect other vehicles on the road using images from the roof top-mounted camera on self driving car.

 The goals / steps of this project are the following: